 Now that you have a little background on these two conditions, let’s compare and contrast them using the Straight A Nursing LATTE method.
-I’m going to keep it very streamlined here, but if you want to go into greater detail, I will be adding a comprehensive lesson complete with a downloadable study guide to my Med Surg program, which you can learn more about here.
+I’m going to keep it very streamlined here, but if you want to go into greater detail, I have a comprehensive lesson complete with a downloadable study guide in my course Med Surg Solution, which you can learn more about here.

 L: How does the patient LOOK?